Exchange Fluctuation Theorem for correlated quantum systems: An Exchange Fluctuation Theorem for correlated quantum states

 While the term $e^{\Delta \beta q+\beta_B \Delta \epsilon} $ may be factored out of the sum, the correlation term cannot as it will generally vary over the set $\Gamma (q,\Delta \epsilon)$.
 Instead we necessarily obtain bounds for the ratio of the probabilities.
 To fix the lower and upper bounds, we respectively define $ \Delta \II_l = \mbox{max}_{\gamma \in \Gamma (q,\Delta \epsilon)} [\Delta \II(\gamma) ]$ and $ \Delta \II_u = \mbox{min}_{\gamma \in \Gamma (q,\Delta \epsilon)} [\Delta \II(\gamma) ]$, and immediately deduce that

-Equation (\ref{genXFT}) is a generalization of (\ref{JarXFT}) and is a constraint on the relative likelihood of a forward transition to a backward transition given an initially correlated quantum state with thermal subsystems.
-As can be seen, by increasing the degree of correlations present in the initial state one gradually weakens the constraint on the thermodynamic arrow, as expected.
+The XFT in equation (\ref{genXFT}) is a generalization of Jarzynski and W\'ojczik in equation (\ref{JarXFT}) and it is a constraint on the relative likelihood of a forward transition to a backward transition given an initially correlated quantum state with thermal subsystems.
+As can be seen, by moving away from the assumption of molecular chaos we obtain $\Delta \II \neq 0$ and one gradually weakens the constraint on the thermodynamic arrow, as expected.
 Moreover, it is not possible to tighten these bounds without making additional assumptions as to the particular form of the dynamics.

 Beyond the relative likelihood of the forward and reverse processes, one can take (\ref{singlehist}) and sum over $\gamma \in \Gamma$, to obtain the non-equilibrium equality for an initially correlated state